WarrenDev4/DevPlane/README.md

 - `Firestore` – Acting as the cloud-hosted NoSQL database for storing and syncing user data, news updates, and developer interactions in real-time.
 It supports scalability and low-latency access to data across users and devices.

 **Landing Page**
+This is the landing page that users will enter once starting the platform.
 ![DevPlane Landing Page](https://github.com/user-attachments/assets/86261cad-9911-49d0-a44d-ca7ada89177a)

 **Next I will provide the sign up and sign in functionality for the application.
 More updates will follow soon!**